 The controls in this chapter guide the scale and bulk of development so that is compatible with site conditions and the desired future character of the location where the development is proposed.

-B3.1.1 Land where this chapter applies
+B3.1.1 Land where this chapter and the desired future character of the location where the development is proposed.

 This chapter applies to land identified on Map 1 below.